Timeline Guide

 Most new CDL holders spend 2–4 weeks in the job search, application, and carrier orientation process before their first paycheck.
 Larger carriers run structured orientation programs that may take 1–2 weeks.

 From starting CDL school to your first trucking paycheck, most people are earning within 8–12 weeks total.
-Entry-level OTR drivers typically start at $48,000–$62,000 annually.
+Many entry-level OTR roles fall in the $48,000–$62,000 range, depending on carrier, route type, miles, and home time.
 See the full breakdown: Truck Driver Salary in Texas.

 Employer-Sponsored Training Note